moniika21/unattended-upgrades-template/README.md

 If watchtower is installed:

-- [docker image update](https://github.com/containrrr/watchtower) -> 06:45 AM on 27th of each month (see [docker compose template](https://github.com/moniika21/docker-compose-template/blob/main/watchtower/docker-compose.yaml) for watchtower)
+- [docker image update](https://github.com/containrrr/watchtower) -> 06:45 AM on the last saturday of each month (see [docker compose template](https://github.com/moniika21/docker-compose-template/blob/main/watchtower/docker-compose.yaml) for watchtower)

 ## TODO